Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 To have a successful garage sale, stick to the theme of “organization and efficiency”.
 This means your garage sale should consist of the following:

-Categorizing and arranging what you want to sell.
+Categorize and arrange what you want to sell.

 Just like a department store, have an area to arrange kitchen items with other household items and another area for toys and children’s items.
 This will allow you to keep a better idea of what you have in inventory as well as being able offer some direction if someone inquires about a specific type of item.